CJUKnowles/raynet/README.md

 # RayNet - RL Training Platform for Network Protocols
+RayNet (Raynet was originally created by Luca Giacomoni in 2023) is a platform that enables simulation-based development of RL-driven congestion control protocols through the OMNeT++ discrete event simulator.
+This repo is an extension of RayNet designed to improve the user experience and expand RayNet's capabilities as part of a final year project at the University of Sussex.

 ## System software components
 This repository contains RayNet's source code and some scripts to train and evauate RL models.

 The system integrates the core Omnet++ discrete event simulator with its linked simulation libraries and Ray/RLlib through pybindings11.
 The figure below depicts the different packages/libraries in RayNet: